-The most important thing about KPIs is what differentiates them from any other metric/indicator is that they measure the most important aspects of performance.
+The most important thing about KPIs is which differentiates them from any other metric/indicator is that they measure the most important aspects of performance.
 You can have many supporting metrics but KPIs should be few and represent the performance

-In a developmental goal scenario, KPIs sometimes come in handy, mostly for making sure we focus on the real important things and not some vanity metrics.
+In a developmental goal scenario KPIs sometimes come in handy, mostly for making sure we focus on the real important things and not some vanity metrics.
 KPI targets are nice Key Result candidates sometimes.
 Such an example would be an engineer who wants to improve in code quality identifying e.g. mean pull request back-and-forth cycles as a KPI and then setting a target for it as a Key Result.

 This is another framework that can be combined with others.
 This talks about how an ideal goal should look like: